holstegelab/aghub_docs/docs/research-drive.md

 ## Step 1: Activate Your Research Drive Account

-1. Open the Research Drive invitation email.
-2. Follow the link to create your Research Drive account.
+1. Open the Research Drive invitation email and follow the link to create your account.
-3. Use institutional login if your organization supports it.
+2. Use institutional login if your organization supports it.
 Otherwise, choose the password setup option.
-4. If the password setup button appears not to respond, check your email.
+3. If the password setup button appears not to respond, check your email.
 In some flows a temporary password is sent directly by email instead of opening a new page.
-5. Wait until an AGHub administrator grants access to your personal or project AGHub folder.
+4. Wait until an AGHub administrator grants access to your personal or project AGHub folder.
 This can take up to one business day.
-6. Sign in to the [Amsterdam UMC Research Drive portal](https://amsterdamumc.data.surfsara.nl/index.php/login) and check that your AGHub folder is visible.
+5. Sign in to the [Amsterdam UMC Research Drive portal](https://amsterdamumc.data.surfsara.nl/index.php/login) and check that your AGHub folder is visible.

+!!! note "Empty file area on first login"

     Until the AGHub folder permission has been added, the Research Drive web portal may show an empty or incomplete file area.

 ## Step 2: Choose Local Access

 You can access Research Drive from your own computer in several ways.
 For AGHub, `rclone` is recommended because it works well for command-line transfer and large datasets.

-??? info "Research Drive access options"
+??? info "Other Research Drive access options"

     - **Web browser:** use the [Amsterdam UMC Research Drive portal](https://amsterdamumc.data.surfsara.nl/).
     - **Desktop sync client:** use the [Nextcloud desktop client](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/117178931/RD+Getting+the+Nextcloud+desktop+app) for file synchronization.